Rating Quality of Diverse Time Series Data by Meta-learning from LLM Judgment

-\partitle{Baselines} TSRating is compared with 4 state-of-the-art data evaluation methods: DataShapley, KNNShapley, DataOob and TimeInf. \textbf{DataShapley}~\cite{ghorbani2019data} calculates the contribution of each data point to the model's performance based on Shapley values.
-As a variation of DataShapley, \textbf{KNNShapley}~\cite{jia2019efficient} uses k-nearest neighbors algorithms to estimate the contribution of data points. \textbf{DataOob}~\cite{kwon2023data} uses out-of-bag (OOB) estimates to assess the contribution of each data point based on its impact on model performance. \textbf{TimeInf}~\cite{zhang2024timeinf} uses influence functions to attribute model predictions to individual time points while preserving temporal structures.
-We also \textbf{randomly} select time series data as a control group to assess the performance of sophisticated data evaluation methods against an arbitrary selection of data points.

-\partitle{Time series Tasks and details} We consider three popular time series tasks:\\ \underline{Short-Term and Long-Term Forecasting:} We randomly sample 4,000 consecutive data points from each dataset and split them into training, validation, and test sets in a 7:1:2 ratio.
+\partitle{Time Series Tasks and Experimental Setup Details} We consider three popular time series tasks:\\ \underline{Short-Term and Long-Term Forecasting:} We randomly sample 4,000 consecutive data points from each dataset and split them into training, validation, and test sets in a 7:1:2 ratio.
 A sliding window approach then segments these time series into fixed-length blocks: 128 for long-term forecasting and 36 for short-term forecasting.
 Each block in the training set is treated as a standalone sample and assigned a quality rating via TSRating or other baseline methods.
-We select the top 50\% of samples based on these ratings to train forecasting models, which are subsequently evaluated on the test set.

-\underline{Classification:} We fix the block length at 100 and use TSRating’s standard procedure to generate sample-level quality scores.
+We select the top 50\% of samples based on these ratings to train forecasting models, which are subsequently evaluated on the test set.\\ \underline{Classification:} We fix the block length at 100 and use TSRating’s standard procedure to generate sample-level quality scores.